St. Brides Major, Southerndown and

 Kerbside Household Christmas Tree Collection Return to top / Quick Links

 After the festive season, recycle your (real) Christmas tree via the Vale of Glamorgan collection service.
-Check the local press, the Vale of Glamorgan website, our Diary Page or look out for posters advising when you can put your (real) Christmas tree out with your rubbish ready for recycling.
-This is usually on the next normal collection day following the week that included Twelfth Night (ie 6th January).
-Remember to remove all decorations.
+Check the local press, the Vale of Glamorgan website, our Diary Page or look for posters advising when you can put out your (real) Christmas tree with your recycling, although it will be a separate collection, which is usually the next normal collection after Twelfth Night but may be the following week depending on which day it falls.
+Remember to remove all decorations and ornamentation.

 Two town councils and 20 community councils took part in the Vale of Glamorgan Council's Christmas tree recycling competition in 2004/05 which, together with the tree collection points, resulted in 1,488 trees being collected and 2,200 recycled.
 They were disposed of in an environmentally friendly way - either shredded for compost or "chipped" for use as animal bedding at a local farm.
 More than 10,000 festive trees were recycled in the 2005/06 season, thanks to a tremendous response to the newly established kerbside collection; once again used as bedding and to clean out cattle sheds, the material was then used as a soil conditioner on the farm's fields.
 Over 12,000 trees were collected in early 2007, saving 46 tonnes from landfill.
 At the beginning of 2008 more than 15,000 Christmas trees were put to good use locally.